PerFail 2025

 SUBMISSION GUIDELINES

 Regular papers should present novel perspectives within the scope of the workshop: negative results, lessons learned, and other fruitful “failure” stories.
 Papers must be in PDF format and contain 6 pages maximum (including references).
 Papers should contain names and affiliations of the authors (not blinded).
 All papers must be typeset in double-column IEEE format using 10pt fonts on US letter paper, with all fonts embedded.
-Submissions must be made via EDAS.
+Submissions must be made via EasyChair.
 The IEEE LaTeX and Microsoft Word templates, as well as related information, can be found at the IEEE Computer Society website.

 PerFail will be held in conjunction with IEEE Percom 2025.
 All accepted papers will be included in the Percom workshops proceedings and included and indexed in the IEEE digital library Xplore.
 At least one author will be required to have a full registration in the Percom 2025 conference and present the paper during the workshop (either remotely or in location).
 There will be no workshop-only registration.